I am interested in how we define the human subject with either a legal or scientific frameworks.

 Defining the human as an animal places this project within wider philosophical such as alterity, our relationship to other species, perceived hierarchies, matters of personhood and our ongoing relationship with the natural environment.
 Repositioning the human subject is also vitally important in terms of how we understand our own behaviours, needs and desires.

-I am very experienced in science-art collaborations and public engagement initiatives and have established working relationships within medicine, artificial intelligence, neurology and zoology.
+The instigator of science-art collaborations and public engagement initiatives and have established working relationships within medicine, artificial intelligence, neurology and zoology.